byfilip/homebrew-snakefarm/README.md

 # homebrew-snakefarm

-`altinstall` formulas for Python versions older than most recent minor version in Homebrew.
+Homebrew formulas for Python versions older than most recent minor version in Homebrew itself.

+These versions are installed using the `altinstall` scheme, which makes their executables available only as `pythonX.Y`, in order to not interfere with the standard `python` and `python3` executables.
+Each minor version has its own `site-packages`, and a corresponding `pipX.Y` executable.

 Available versions: